brucey0x/JQQ_todolist_app/README.md

 # Todos

+-   [] Load the data upon each page load.
 -   [] Add local storage or database with authentication.
 -   [] Investigate (and ideally fix) Typescript errors in Svelte and JS files.
 -   [] Study TailwindCSS basics and how to organize messy classes.